condense/condense.github.io/index.md

 tools do you use?
 What are the best practices?
 How do you manage the data flowing into your business?

-That’ s where we come in.
+That's where we come in.

 We help businesses to take advantage of data.
 We create the processes to transform data into informed action.
 Moreover, we